 If your request is granted, you will be eligible to receive benefits for six more months.
 There is no limit on the number of hardship exemptions a family may get over time.
 But, for each six-month extension, the family must negotiate and sign a new Family Investment Agreement (FIA).

 If Your Request Is Denied, You Have the Right to Appeal

 If your request for hardship exemption is denied, you have a right to appeal.
-You have 30 days to file an appeal with the local office.
+You have 30 days to file an appeal.
 If you file the appeal within 10 days and request that your benefits continue, your benefits will continue until DHS issues a final decision.
 You may have to pay back those benefits if you end up losing the appeal.

 Know When Your Benefits Will End and Think About What You Will Do

 Under the law, most households will be denied FIP payments when the 60-month limit is reached.
 This could have very serious results for children and adults with little other than food stamps to support themselves.
 It is very important to know when you will be reaching the 60-month limit.
 If you believe you need continued benefits and would meet one of the hardship exemptions, make sure you apply and send in supporting documents when you reach the 59th month.
 Asking for the exemption as soon as possible helps make sure you will have enough time to find out if you will be able to continue to get benefits.
 It is a good idea to check with your income maintenance worker to see how many months of benefits you have used and how many you have left.

 How to Get Help